Schossi/CityBuilderWeb/_pages/manual/howto/two.md

 Your Huts should now turn into Shanty when a Water Carrier passes them.
 Once a BazaarSeller provides them with Wheat they should turn into Cottages.
+You might want to give yourself some more gold by increasing the Quantity in DefaultItemManager(Logic).